 Sreeganga Chandra, PhD, received her undergraduate and master’s degrees in India.
 She earned a PhD in chemistry from Purdue University, and did her postdoctoral training with Dr. Edward Koo at UC San Diego and Dr. Thomas Südhof at University of Texas Southwestern Medical Center.
-In her postdoctoral work, she pursued her interests in neuroscience, specifically, the role of presynaptic proteins in neurodegeneration.
+In her postdoctoral work, she pursued her interests of presynaptic biology and neurodegeneration.
 Dr. Chandra started her career as a faculty member of the Yale School of Medicine.
-She is an Associate Professor in the Departments of Neurology and Neuroscience and is the Deputy Chair for the Department of Neuroscience at Yale.
+She is an Associate Professor in the Departments of Neurology and Neuroscience.
 Dr. Chandra’s laboratory explores two inter-related themes–synapse maintenance and neurodegeneration, with a focus on Parkinson’s disease.
-Her lab studies familial Parkinson’s disease genes that encode synaptic proteins.
-They have extensively characterized the pathophysiology of alpha-synuclein, a key synaptic protein in the pathogenesis of Parkinson’s disease.
+Her lab studies familial Parkinson’s disease genes that encode synaptic proteins, such as alpha-synuclein and auxilin.
+Dr. Chandra’s laboratory is also investigating neuro-immune interactions in Parkinson’s disease.